Fawwaz24/Meet-App/README.md

 So that I have a choice to view how many numbers of event I want to display.

-SCENARIO 1: When user hasn’t specified a number, 32 is the default number Given number 32 is the default number of the list of events to display When the user opens the event page
+SCENARIO 1: When user hasn’t specified a number, 32 is the default number Given the main page is open and the user hasn’t specified a number in the “Number of Events” field When the user opens the event page
-Then the user must view 32 event lists on the page by default.
+Then the user must view 32 events listed on the page by default.

 SCENARIO 2: User can change the number of events they want to see Given can change number of lists to view